-Fortunately, work on The Batman could resume in the UK very soon, as Culture Secretary Oliver Dowden MP announced that major productions will be able to film in England as long as they operate in a tightly controlled “bubble” – and it looks like production could be back underway again in September, with Deadline reporting that filming was set to recommence.
+Fortunately, work on The Batman was able to resume in September, after Culture Secretary Oliver Dowden MP announced that major productions would be able to film in England as long as they operate in a tightly controlled “bubble”.

 When is The Batman set?